 Fifth Sense was established in 2012 by Duncan Boak, who lost his sense of smell as the result of a severe head injury in 2005.
 Fifth Sense has grown rapidly since then and is now the first charity supporting smell and taste disorder sufferers, providing a signpost to potential diagnosis and treatment, and playing a leading role in educating society on the huge role that the sense of smell plays in our lives.

-Fifth Sense is not yet a registered charity but we plan to apply to the Charities Commission for registered status in 2015.
-We are recognised as a charity for tax purposes by HMRC, our HMRC Charities Reference Number is EW14336.
+Fifth Sense is a registered charity with number 1175553.
+We are recognised as a charity for tax purposes by HMRC and our HMRC Charities Reference Number is EW14336.